slaywithoutd/slaywithoutd/README.md

 ### 🏹 Random Facts About Me
 - 🌌 Playing Minecraft, and specially messing with Redstone it's what sparked my interest in coding;
-  > "What's the point of logic if it doesn't make your life better in any way"
+  > "What's the point of logic if it doesn't make your life better in any way".
 - ♟️ I love playing chess since my childhood!
 Although I'm more passionate that skilled;
   > "Chess is a lot like life.
 You start out with a plan, and then everything falls apart".
 - 🛠 My goal it's to make a difference in Brazil's education system through technology;